nickromano/example-mvvm/readme.md

 * Can watch objects that are native to Swift

 Cons
-* Only one listener is supported for each property
+* Only one listener is supported for the state

 ### Bindable closure